bloc97/SYNLA-Plus/README.md

 2. Original images cannot be recovered without significant effort from this dataset, which makes it nonrepresentative of the original work.
 3. Effort is made to use the least amount of each copyrighted work as possible.
 The goal is to have a large variance on the images' content, thus a very small amount of many individual work was used.
 4. There are no public alternatives for high quality line art datasets.
 5. It is easier to distribute the original work as intact images rather than distributing them within this dataset.
-The impact of distribution to the original work is minimal.
+The impact of distribution on the original work is minimal.
 6. As the dataset obfuscates large amounts of the original images, negative financial and market impact on the creators are minimal.
 ```
 ## Description